 We continuously have to fight that tendency to start new things before completing tasks.
 Particularly as a team, celebrate getting stuff done, over the finish line, and into production before starting new things.

 Tip #2 - Cultivate More Reviewers

 Review is typically the place where things get stuck.
-Some teams need to add reviewers, and to make sure that more people can review other people’s codes so that reviewers are not the bottleneck.
-Having a high review time can signal that you have a shortage in reviewers.
+Some teams need to add reviewers, and to make sure that more people can review other people's codes so that reviewers are not the bottleneck.
+Having a high review time can signal that you have a shortage of reviewers.
 So make sure to constantly be growing your engineers and increasing the pool of capable reviewers, so this is not the place that your process breaks down.

 Tip #3 - Better Design Upfront

-Other times the review will take a long time because the code needs a rewrite or even because the design was not well thought through upfront.
+Other times the review will take a long time because the code needs a rewrite or because the design was not well thought through upfront.
 Good design, done early, will smooth the way for the rest of the process.